huangziwei/nk/TLDR.md

 Expect katakana-only output next to the source EPUB with duplicate titles stripped and line breaks preserved. nk always runs the advanced propagation engine, which consumes `fugashi + UniDic 3.1.1 + pykakasi` to confirm rubies and fill in missing readings.

 Each chapterized book now carries a `.nk-book.json` manifest plus an extracted (and automatically square-padded) `cover.jpg|png`.
 The manifest tracks the original/reading titles for every chapter and records the book author so `nk tts` can build accurate ID3 tags; the cover is embedded into every MP3 automatically.
-Advanced runs also emit `<chapter>.txt.pitch.json` files that capture UniDic pitch-accent metadata so `nk tts` can force the correct VoiceVox tone (雨 vs 飴) without extra setup.
+Advanced runs also emit `<chapter>.txt.pitch.json` files that list **every** transformed token (surface, reading, offsets, sources and accent metadata when available), so you can audit ruby/UniDic conversions and hand-tune any accent lines before synth.
 Re-run `nk <book>.epub` if you have older chapter folders and want to backfill the metadata/cover bundle.

 ---